L'Oreal, Nestle score big at Alibaba's Singles' Day shopping fest

 (GRAPHIC: Alibaba's Singles' Day sales - here)

-Reporting by Brenda Goh in Shanghai and Josh Horwitz in Hangzhou; Additional reporting by Sophie Yu in Beijing; Editing by Christopher Cushing
+Reporting by Brenda Goh in Shanghai and Josh Horwitz in Hangzhou; Additional reporting by Sophie Yu in Beijing and Ritsuko Ando in Tokyo; Editing by Christopher Cushing